-But it gives you enough options to begin planning to landscape on ground that is alkaline.
-You will find perennials, vines, shrubs, and trees on the list.
+The list below, from the Royal Horticulture Society, the UK's leading gardening charity, is not exhaustive, but it gives you enough options to begin planning to landscape on ground that is alkaline.
+You will find perennials, vines, shrubs, trees, and annuals on the list.
 A plant's inclusion on this list does not necessarily mean that it needs or prefers to grow in an alkaline soil (although it might), only that it will, at the very least, tolerate alkalinity:

-I am breaking this list into sub-lists: perennials (including mentions of a bulb plant and a couple of types of ornamental grasses), vines, shrubs, and trees.
+We are breaking this list into sub-lists: perennials (including mentions of a bulb plant and a couple of types of ornamental grasses), vines, shrubs, trees, and annuals.
 We will begin with perennials, which are the first plants that people think of when the subject of flower gardens comes up.
 By paying careful attention to sequence of bloom in your planning, you can experience many months of magnificent floral color in your yard by growing perennial flowers:

 Maiden grass (Miscanthus sinensis, an ornamental grass)

 Reticulated iris (Iris reticulata)

 Vines, and particularly flowering vines, are remarkably useful plants in a landscape.
 The one drawback they have, as a class, is that many of them are aggressive.
 So if you are someone who, in your plant selection, strives to obtain plants that are compatible with low-maintenance landscaping, make it a point to research the qualities of a vine carefully before purchasing it: